trixing/venus.dbus-fronius-smartmeter/README.md

 ### Configuration

-In the Python file, you should put the IP of your Fronius device that hosts the REST API.
-In my setup, it is the IP of the Fronius Symo, which gets the data from the Fronius Smart Metervia the RS485 connection between them.
+The script should auto-detect the IP of the Fronius device if it is on the same network.
+Otherwise specify the IP using --ip.

 ### Installation